junfu1115/DRAN/README.md

-# DRAN
-Scene Segmentation with Dual Relation-aware Attention Network(TNNLS2020)
+# Scene Segmentation with Dual Relation-aware Attention Network(TNNLS2020)

 The code will be released in few days!!!